rejeep/mactag/README.markdown

 file.
 With Emacs TAGS you can follow tags (of functions, variables, macros, whatever) to their definitions.

+# Ctags
+First off you must install [Ctags](http://ctags.sourceforge.net/) if you haven't already.

 # Installation

 Install it as a plugin: